 - Neutralize content.
 No unnecessary jargon, geographical references, idioms, or jokes.
 If you must use acronyms, explain them.
 Use simplified English whenever possible, and follow best practices for writing for translation.

 - Request pre-translation cultural consulting.
 A native language expert can review the English course prior to translation, and advise you on how to adapt images or concepts that are either unfamiliar or unacceptable to the target audience.

 - Decide whether you will have the content reviewed in-house, identify your reviewer, and make sure they will have the time and the expertise to review it properly.
 Consult with your language partner to decide at which stages your in-house review would be most efficient.

 - Develop and follow a style guide as well as terminology conventions.
 Make sure you have a handle on the stylistic principles to be followed in all languages, and prepare and vet glossaries of important terminology with your experts in each market using in-country review for this step if feasible.

 - Automate the localization process.
 Your language services partner should use computer assisted translation (CAT) tools to extract and organize translatable text.
 Text that appears multiple times, like response categories, instructions, and/or information modules, will be translated once and automatically inserted in its proper place, saving time and money and insuring consistency.

-Once your localized e-learning modules have been assembled, your translation partner can send them for in-country review.
+Once your localized e-learning modules have been assembled, your translation partner can send them for in-country review and testing.
 This is a critical step for ensuring success by making sure that your e-learning program works properly for your native-language audience.